Jeremiah-Freeman/foodcartcatering/README.md

 ##Wishlist

 Refactor user structure so that every email is associated with the foodcart/deliverer/customer it owns

+Add specified index to all querys retrieving anything by email or other non id-constructed properties